NathanVoldman/Shitot/readme.md

      - For the slow category, detailed is seperated from obscured as we had expected, and is answered faster.

 ## Meta
-This link creates a copy of the application we used for the questionnaire: https://anvil.works/build#clone:OOLOM7GHMKT3YB3T=AV2YPPY2BTORHXW7UAPTWXK2
+- This link creates a copy of the application we used for the questionnaire: https://anvil.works/build#clone:OOLOM7GHMKT3YB3T=AV2YPPY2BTORHXW7UAPTWXK2

+- Raw data we collected can be found in the raw_data.csv file.

+- The analasys code we executed on the raw data we collected, can be found in the Analasys directory.